skip to main content

 Read our guide to download and upload speeds for a breakdown of what uploading and downloading means and what speeds work best for you.

-There’s an added convenience if you find one of those cable-ready apartments we mentioned earlier.
 If the coaxial cabling is already set up in your place, then installation will be much easier.
-You may still need to schedule a technician appointment though.
-Apartment buildings use a junction box to house the tap that connects each apartment to the ISP’s network.
+You may still need to schedule a technician appointment, though.
+Apartment buildings use a junction box to house the tap that connects each apartment to the provider’s network.
 These boxes are locked and off-limits to residents—if your apartment isn’t hooked up to the tap, you’ll need a technician to access the box and connect the appropriate cabling.

 DSL

 DSL internet operates over your old landline phone network.
-The domesticated pigeon of internet, it’s not the fastest (it hits top speeds of only around 100 Mbps).
-But it’s available basically anywhere and is a great budget option, with prices that tend to be lower than fiber and cable.
 You won’t get the fantastic speeds of fiber or cable—but you also won’t get cable’s neighborhood-wide slowdowns since a DSL connection is linked directly into your domicile.

 Satellite